Tapping Into Social Listening for Better Social Media Strategies

-Social listening is the act of “listening” to what people—be they customers, bashers, or random users—say about your brand.
-It’s not just about tracking the number of times your brand gets mentioned in conversations or posts.
-It’s how consumers feel about your brand.
+Social listening is the act of “listening” to what people – be they fans, haters, or random users – say about your brand.
+It’s not just about tracking the number of times your brand gets mentions.
+It’s understanding how customers feel about your brand.

-Our social listening service also gathers insights on your brand by casting a net on relevant content and streams using keywords (yours and your competitors’) from social media sites.
-It not only informs you about consumer engagement, but it also alerts you on possible collaborations, future campaigns, and products.
+In our case, our social listening service gathers online sentiment about your brand by casting a net on relevant content using keywords (yours and your competitors’).
+This not only informs you about consumer engagement, but alerts you of possible collaborations, future campaigns, and products, as well.